-If you want to fill in the gaps between your window frames and walls, follow our easy step-by-step guide for a simple and effective way to a more energy-efficient, cosier home.
+If you want to fill gaps between window frames and walls, follow our easy step-by-step guide for a simple and effective way to a more energy-efficient, cosier home.

-When you’re looking to fill in the gaps around your window frames, you will probably find that there are several different options available.
-For large exterior gaps, mainly ones wider than one centimetre, you may be better off using mortar.
-If your gaps are even larger you may wish to consider using expanding foam.
+You’ll find several options when you’re looking to fill gaps around your window frames.
+Mortar is a better option for large exterior gaps, typically ones wider than one centimetre.
+If your gaps are even larger, consider using expanding foam.

-That said in both of these cases you will still need to fully seal off your window frames using window sealant after doing so.
-My main reasons for choosing frame sealant above other options to fill in the gaps around your windows are:
+In both cases, you still need to fully seal your window frames using window sealant afterwards.
+Below are my reasons for choosing frame sealant above other options:

 - Excellent adhesion – window sealant adheres to wooden, PVC, polycarbonate and metal window frames.

-- Flexible - over time frames and walls can slightly shift, contact and expand.
+- Flexible – frames and walls can slightly shift, contract and expand over time.
 As window sealant remains permanently flexible, you won’t have to repeat the job again anytime soon.
-In fact my window sealant even came with a 25-year guarantee.
+My window sealant came with a 25-year guarantee!

 - Waterproof – keep your home weather-tight.

-- Easy to apply - handy cartridge format means you’ll need less tools and save application time too.
+- Easy to apply – handy cartridge format means you’ll need fewer tools and save application time too.

 All set to get started?
-Simply follow the steps below for a quick and easy way to get those gaps around your window frames filled in no time.
+Follow the steps below for a quick and easy way to fill those gaps around your window frames.